First-principles characterization of native defects and oxygen impurities in GaAs: Results and discussion

 Other O-related defects include (2O)$_{\rm As}$ in which an As atom is substituted by two O atoms.
 (2O)$_{\rm As}$ forms a double-wing shape with two OGa$_3$ (approximately) trigonal planars sharing two Ga atoms.
 Finally, O$_{\rm As}$-As$_{\rm Ga}$ and O$_{\rm As}$-2As$_{\rm Ga}$ are defect complexes consisting of O$_{\rm As}$ and one and two As$_{\rm Ga}$ defects, respectively.
-In (O$_{\rm As}$-As$_{\rm Ga}$)$^+$ and (O$_{\rm As}$-As$_{\rm Ga}$)$^0$, the local structure of O$_{\rm As}$ remains largely intact with O forming three O--Ga bonds with bond lengths of 1.98--1.99 {\AA}, see Fig.~A1(h) in Appendix A; whereas in (O$_{\rm As}$-As$_{\rm Ga}$)$^-$ the oxygen atom forms two O--Ga bonds, i.e., a puckered bond-center Ga--O--Ga structure, with the O--Ga bond length of 1.87 {\AA}.
-In all three charge states of O$_{\rm As}$-2As$_{\rm Ga}$, O forms a puckered bond-center Ga--O--Ga structure with O--Ga bond lengths of 1.83--1.84 {\AA}; see Fig.~A1(i) in Appendix A. The electronically stable charge states of these complexes and the binding energy with respect to their isolated constituents are reported in Table A1 in Appendix A.
+In (O$_{\rm As}$-As$_{\rm Ga}$)$^+$ and (O$_{\rm As}$-As$_{\rm Ga}$)$^0$, the local structure of O$_{\rm As}$ remains largely intact with O forming three O--Ga bonds with bond lengths of 1.98--1.99 {\AA}, see Fig.~\ref{fig;struct}; whereas in (O$_{\rm As}$-As$_{\rm Ga}$)$^-$ the oxygen atom forms two O--Ga bonds, i.e., a puckered bond-center Ga--O--Ga structure, with the O--Ga bond length of 1.87 {\AA}.
+In all three charge states of O$_{\rm As}$-2As$_{\rm Ga}$, O forms a puckered bond-center Ga--O--Ga structure with O--Ga bond lengths of 1.83--1.84 {\AA}; see Fig.~\ref{fig;struct}.
+The electronically stable charge states of these complexes and the binding energy with respect to their isolated constituents are reported in Table S1.

 Except for O$_{i,{\rm brid}}$ (stable only as electrically inactive O$_{i,{\rm brid}}^0$) and (2O)$_{\rm As}$ [stable only as (2O)$_{\rm As}^-$, a shallow acceptor], other O-related defects all induce energy levels in the band gap of the host; see Table~\ref{tab;defectlevel}.
 Among the O-related defects, O$_{\rm As}$ and O$_{\rm As}$-2As$_{\rm Ga}$ both have a thermodynamically metastable middle (neutral) charge state which is paramagnetic with one unpaired electron ($S=1/2$).
-The latter is a ``negative-$U$'' center with $U$ $=$ $\epsilon(+/0) - \epsilon(0/-)$ $=$ $0.24$ eV; the former has $U = 0$ eV.
+The latter is a negative-$U$ center with $U$ $=$ $\epsilon(+/0) - \epsilon(0/-)$ $=$ $0.24$ eV; the former has $U = 0$ eV.